 The Orchestra Study is a clinical research study for people with early-stage Parkinson’s disease.
 The aim of the study is to see whether the investigational medication known as UCB0599 can slow the progression of Parkinson’s disease.

 In order to do this, the drug UCB0599 has to be compared with a placebo – which looks like the study drug but contains no medicinally active ingredients.

 The study will enroll patients with Parkinson’s disease from several countries across North America and Europe.
 As it is assessing disease and symptom progression over a long period of time, the Orchestra Study can only recruit patients with early-stage Parkinson’s disease who show mild symptoms.

-Once enrolled, you will be randomly assigned (like flipping a coin) to receive either the study drug or a placebo (a placebo looks like the study drug but has no medicinally active ingredients); you will have an equal chance (50%) of receiving either the study drug or placebo.
+Once enrolled, you will be randomly assigned (like flipping a coin) to receive either the study drug (one of two different doses) or a placebo (a placebo looks like the study drug but has no medicinally active ingredients).
 Neither you nor the study team will know which one you are taking.
 This ensures that the results from the tests can be compared and analyzed in a neutral way without any prejudice.

 The Orchestra Study is being conducted to see whether the investigational medication can slow the progression of Parkinson’s disease.
 Due to the way the study drug works in the brain, it may take some time for improvement in current symptoms or prevention of new symptoms to occur.
 It is also possible that your symptoms will not improve.

 The study drug or placebo are given as two oral (by mouth) capsules to be taken together, twice a day every day for 18 months.
 You will not have to pay for any study drug you receive as part of this study.

 The study could last up to 21 months.
 It is composed of 3 parts:

 Part 1: Screening – you will undergo tests to see whether you can take part; this involves 2 visits to the study site